FOREX-Dollar breaks out to 11-month highs, eyes on Fed

 By Patrick Graham

-have been enough to put the U.S. currency back on track and it

-has now gained some 7 cents, or just under 5 percent, against
+It has gained some 7 cents, or just under 5 percent, against

 predicted at the start of this year by some of the biggest